raghavs12/doconverter/README.md

 2. View metadata of the uploaded document.
 3. Convert the `.docx` file into a `.pdf` format and download it.

-This application has been containerized using Docker, deployed on Kubernetes, and exposed via a public URL for testing purposes.
+This application has been containerized using Docker, and exposed via a public URL for testing purposes.

 ---